kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-70-changes-in-apirule-v2.md

 **Required action**: Migrate your Oathkeeper-based OAuth2 handlers to use an external authorizer.
 To learn how to do this, see [SAP BTP, Kyma runtime: APIRule migration - Ory Oathkeeper-based OAuth2 handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-ory-oathkeeper-based-oauth2-handlers/ba-p/13896184) and [Configuration of the extAuth Access Strategy](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies).

 ### Removed Support for Oathkeeper Mutators
 The APIRule CR in versions `v2` and `v2alpha1` does not support Oathkeeper mutators.
-Instead, it introduces the **extAuth** field, which you can use to configure an external authorizer.
+Request mutators are replaced with request modifiers defined in the **spec.rule.request** section of APIRule CR.
+This section contains the request modification rules applied before forwarding the request to the target workload.
+Token mutators are not supported in APIRules `v2` and `v2alpha1`.
+For that, you must define your own **extAuth** configuration.

-**Required action**: Migrate your rules that use Oathkeeper mutators to use an external authorizer.
-For more information, see [Configuration of the extAuth Access Strategy](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies).
+**Required action**: Migrate your rules that rely on Oathkeeper mutators to use request modifiers or an external authorizer.
+For more information, see [Configuration of the extAuth Access Strategy](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies) and [APIRule v2alpha1 Custom Resource](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/v2alpha1/04-10-apirule-custom-resource).

 ## Removed Support for Opaque Tokens